Our Diverse Bird Life

-Pacific Birds encompasses a tremendous diversity of habitats and multiple flyways.
+The Pacific Birds region encompasses a tremendous array of habitats and multiple migratory flyways.
 The bird life is equally rich and diverse.
 Within Pacific Birds there are multiple endangered species in Hawaii, a rapidly warming Arctic, a drying Boreal Forest, and thousands of miles of coastal habitats facing sea level rise.
 Our partnership works on all fronts – whether it is keeping common species common or taking strategic action for an endangered or threatened species.

 The State of Our Birds